ArkLeme/OCR/README.md

 - Generate the executable
     - `make OCR`

-In the main menu, you have three options :
+After launcing the OCR executable, you will find three options :

 - Launch OCR :

     Launch the OCR on the selected picture and put its text on the Edit text's window.
-    Please wait during few seconds or minutes while OCR's algorithm is applied on your picture.*
+    Please wait during few seconds or minutes while OCR's algorithm is applied on your picture

 - Edit text :
     Open the Edit text's window with an empty file.
 You can find more information on the help menu inside the editor.

 - Quit :
     Quit the application.